Martha Derthick and Policymaking for Social Security

 Martha Derthick died recently at the age of 81.
 I never met her, but I became intimately acquainted with her book Policymaking for Social Security.
 I stumbled when I was collecting raw material for a paper I wanted to write to illustrate the importance of what political scientists call “expressive” voting.
 The book turned out to be a gold mine.
 It has more page markers than any other book I own.
-(See the photo below.)
+(See the photo in the margin.)

 When the Social Security program was introduced in the 1930s, it covered only a portion of the labor force.
 In some recent posts (see e.g. here), Paul Krugman cites this fact to illustrate the harsh realities that policymakers face when they innovate.